podegard89/extra-assignment4-instructions/README.md

 ```errors``` is an object that allows us to check our validation.
 ```model``` is what allows us to pass data into our templates.
 These 2 are a given.
+Make sure you're coding `AFTER` the if check for the errors object.
+You want your method to make sure there's no errors before doing anything else.

 ```newJob``` is the job that is getting created by our actual form.
 Its name property is already getting set via model binding.
 The ```@ModelAttribute``` annotation is automatically picking up on what the value